-Q: With new variants, will current COVID-19 tests still work?
+Q: With the variants of concern, will current COVID-19 tests still work?

 “As you’d expect, the answer depends on the test and the variant,” says Lorraine Lillis, PhD, scientific program officer with PATH’s Diagnostic program.

 “For molecular tests, whether or not they continue working will depend on the number and location of genes that the test targets.
 The new variants have mutations in the S gene that have been found to impact some assays targeting this particular gene.
 However, if a test is targeting one or more conserved regions other than the S gene, then the test can be presumed to detect these new variants.

 “For tests that only target the S gene, we just don’t fully know yet.
 Additional studies are required.”

 Q: This all sounds complicated.
 How can health officials keep track of what works and what doesn’t?

 “It is very complicated,” states Neha Agarwal, associate director of PATH's Diagnostic program, “which is why the PATH team has expanded our COVID-19 Diagnostics Dashboards to shed light on what we know and don’t know about the variants and their impact on testing.

 “Our new variant-specific dashboards—one for molecular tests and one for antigen tests—track key variables such as assay multiplicity and gene or protein target sites.
 And they help users understand which tests are presumed or confirmed to work with three of the most common variants (Alpha, Beta, Gamma, Delta, and Omicron)," says Olivia.
 "The dashboard is continuously evolving as more information on diagnostics and variants becomes available, with information on what we currently know on performance of the diagnostics with Omicron now being added.”